UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/UIPRegistry.md

 _Removes a UIP node from the registry.

 Requirements:
-- Only the contract owner can remove a node.
+- Only the contract owner can remove a node._

-Emits {NodeRemoved} event._

 #### Parameters